Artists From The 'Take Me To The River' Tour: Tiny Desk Concert

 Some of those players of the old include singers Bobby Rush and William Bell; on the Hammond organ, Rev. Charles Hodges and LeRoy Hodges on bass.
 But it's what's new that makes this more than a look back – the addition of southern rappers Frayser Boy and Al Kapone – that truly puts this project on new musical ground.

 Variations of this group and subsequent tours got a jump start with a 2014 documentary film called Take Me To The River, directed by Martin Shore, which focused on the legacy of southern soul.
 In fact, you'll see Martin in the background playing percussion here at the Tiny Desk!
 It's a joyful, triumphant gathering not to be missed.
+The band heads back on tour January 23.

 Set List